BobbyT432/TempleQuest/README.md

 - Sounds were also scrapped last minute due to an error
 - The game will close if you die / win

+# ARTWORK
+- Most artwork in this game is reused from Nintendos Zelda: LTTP / various other sources
+- Additional artwork was made by Keagen

 # SCREENSHOTS
 ![](Screenshots/17.png)
 ![](Screenshots/18.png)